dortania/OpenCore-Post-Install/misc/rtc.md

   * Assuming our bad region was within 0x80-0xFF, you'd next split that into 2:
   * 0x80-0xBF and 0xC0-0xFF
     * if you had multiple ranges that are bad
-4. And you go on with this pattern until you've narrowed down the bad region.
+4. And you'll continue on with this pattern until you've narrowed down the bad region.
 Note that you will need to reboot each time to test if you're still getting CMOS/Safe-mode errors
   * Also note that the final bad spot will usually be a range and not a singular spot.
   * ie. `rtcfx_exclude=85-86` instead of one singular value